 An Observation by the Editor / Translator to the reader and reviewers

-The first one I had was classified as "ruin duin" (written this way) and it was syphilis!
+The first one I had was classified as "ruin duence" (written this way) and was syphilis!

-Some people nowadays, if they hear "cock crow" will not have the slightest idea that it is an HPV infection
+Some people today, if they hear rooster crest, will not have a clue that it is an HPV infection.

 Then came the Sexually Transmitted Disease.

-That lasted a while, a long time from hell until, for a couple of years, the Ideological Patrol created the euphemism "Sexually Transmitted Infections."
+This lasted a while, a long time for devils, until a year ago, the Ideological Patrol created the euphemism "Sexually Transmitted Infections."